Ian Maatsen: Loan to Borussia Dortmund

 On 12 January 2024, Maatsen signed a contract extension with Chelsea until 2026 and joined Borussia Dortmund on a six-month loan.
 On 16 April, he scored his first Champions League goal in a 4–2 win against Atlético Madrid in the quarter-finals second leg, helping his team progress to the semi-finals.
-Borussia eventually reached the final, where Maatsen started the match and made a misplaced pass that led to Real Madrid's second goal in a 2–0 defeat at Wembley Stadium.
+Dortmund eventually reached the final, where Maatsen started the match and made a misplaced pass that led to Real Madrid's second goal in a 2–0 defeat at Wembley Stadium.
 However, he was named in the competition's Team of the Season as the best left-back.

 Aston Villa

 On 28 June 2024, 22-year-old Maatsen signed for fellow Premier League club Aston Villa for an undisclosed fee, reported to be £37.5 million, signing a six-year contract.
 On 17 August 2024, Maatsen made his Aston Villa debut as a substitute in a 2–1 opening day victory over West Ham United.

-On 12 March 2025, Maatsen scored his first goal for Aston Villa during a 3–0 win against Club Brugge KV in the UEFA Champions League round of 16.
+On 12 March 2025, Maatsen scored his first goal for Aston Villa during a 3–0 win against Club Brugge in the UEFA Champions League round of 16.